checkly/docs.checklyhq.com/site/content/guides/setup-scripts.md

 ---
-title: Setup and teardown script for API monitoring
+title: Setup scripts for API monitoring
 description: >-
-  Setup and teardown scripts are fundamental tools to adapt your API checks to real-world scenarios and tailor them to your own target endpoints.
+  Setup scripts are a fundamental tool to tailor API checks to your own target endpoints.
 Their power and flexibility can intimidate beginners, who might struggle to understand how the different parts fit together.
-This guide will present and break down different real-world examples to help you master these helpful tools.
+This guide will present and break down different real-world examples to help you master this game-changing tool.
 author: Giovanni Rago
 avatar: 'images/avatars/giovanni-rago.png'
 ---

 ## The importance of self-contained checks

-Checks run independently and on different schedules.
-It is therefore important not to create dependencies between them, which could introduce failures that do not depend on the target system's status.
-These are also known as "false failures" and "flakiness".
+Checks run independently and on different schedules, possibly even following different retry logics when failures occur.
+It is therefore important not to create dependencies between them, which could introduce failures that do not depend on the target system's status, also known as "false failures" and "flakiness".
 Checkly prevents (or tries to prevent) this antipattern by having each check run fully isolated in its own sandbox.

-But then how do we run more complex API checks that might have prerequisites (think auth tokens, test data) that themselves require an API call?
-That's what [setup and teardown scripts](https://www.checklyhq.com/docs/api-checks/setup-teardown-scripts/) exist for.
-They run respectively right before and right after the API check's main request (and, in the case of the teardown, just before the check's assertions), and enable us to do any preparation, elaboration and cleanup that might be needed to make our check work according to industry [best practices](https://www.checklyhq.com/learn/headless/valuable-tests/).
+But then how do we run more complex API checks that might have prerequisites (e.g. auth tokens, test data) that themselves require an API call, or other similar preparation steps?
+That's what [setup scripts](/docs/api-checks/setup-teardown-scripts/#setup-scripts) are made for.
+They run right before the API check's main request and enable us to do any action that might be needed to make our check work according to industry [best practices](/learn/headless/valuable-tests/).

 ## Setup scripts